shakfu/py-js/README.md

 This just means that you imported `numpy`, used it (hopefully without issue) adn then closed your patch, and then in the same Max session, re-opened it or created a new one and imported `numpy` again.
 To fix it, just restart Max and use it normally in your patch.
 Treat each patch as a session and restart Max after each session.
 It's a pain, but unfortunately a limitation of current python c-extensions.

-- `core` features relying on pure pytho code are supposed to be the most stable, and *should* not crash under most circumstances, `extra` features are less stable since they are more experimental, etc..
+- `core` features relying on pure python code are supposed to be the most stable, and *should* not crash under most circumstances, `extra` features are less stable since they are more experimental, etc..

 - The `api` module is the most experimental and evolving part of this project, and is completely optional.
 If you don't want to use it, don't import it.